Fine or penalty notice when flashed by an automatic speed camera

 - the registration number of the vehicle in question;

-- the amount to be paid: between EUR 49 and 145 depending on the severity of the offence;
+- the amount to be paid: between EUR 49 and EUR 145 depending on the severity of the offence;

 - where applicable, the number of points to be deducted from the driving licence.

-That statement may also be lodged online, through MyGuichet.lu.
+This position statement may also be lodged online, through MyGuichet.lu.

 Viewing the photograph taken by the speed camera that gave rise to a fine